al-codepone/this-site/README.md

 # this site

-`this site` is a simple webpage CMS.
+this site is a simple webpage CMS.
 It's built with PHP, MySQL and [cityphp](https://github.com/al-codepone/cityphp).
 It has three different webpage layouts depending on the browser width: a two column layout, a single column layout with a navigation list and a single column layout with a navigation drop down.
+There's a demo running in safe mode [here](http://ikitovagn.com/t/this-site/cms/).

 ## Installation

-`this site` uses [composer](http://getcomposer.org) for installation.
+this site uses [composer](http://getcomposer.org) for installation.
 Run `composer install` in the `deploy` directory.
 Create a MySQL database for your application.
 Set these constants in `deploy/const.php`:

 - `ROOT` - an absolute path pointing to your web application root.
 For example, if the application is at `http://mysite.com/` then `ROOT` is `/`.
 As another example, if the application is at `http://mysite.com/myapp/` then `ROOT` is `/myapp/`.
 - `MYSQL_HOST` - the MySQL database host